mindplace/stack-for-yourself/_posts/2016-06-01-front-end-part-3-non-js-frameworks.md

 It's got [great documentation](https://jekyllrb.com/docs/home/) and was created by a Github founder.
 It's an awesome solution for rolling your own blog or small personal site, and can be hosted for free on Github's [gh-pages](https://pages.github.com/).

 * [Jekyll tags from scratch](http://charliepark.org/tags-in-jekyll/)
-* [Prose.io](http://prose.io/): create md files via a web interface that immediately show up on the appropriate Jekyll site (or just to the appropriate repository).
+* [Prose.io](http://prose.io/): create MD files via a web interface that immediately show up on the appropriate Jekyll site (or just to the appropriate repository).
+* [Forestry.io](https://forestry.io/): even better than Prose.io, it's a lightweight [content management system](https://en.wikipedia.org/wiki/Content_management_system) that mimics Wordpress' functionality for Jekyll sites.
 * [Tags and categories with Jekyll](http://www.minddust.com/post/tags-and-categories-on-github-pages/)
 * [Put interactive Ruby snippets on your blog](http://blog.klipse.tech/ruby/2016/06/20/blog-ruby.html)
 * [Using static site generators at scale](https://www.smashingmagazine.com/2016/08/using-a-static-site-generator-at-scale-lessons-learned/): specifically, Jekyll.
 Great read.